NorbertBanyi/PDAC_Patient_Database_Framework/README.md

 ## Norbert Banyi's Personal Project: Patient Driven Pancreatic Cancer Data Tool

 ### Background
-Recently the awareness of the importance of identifying Hereditary Pancreatic Ductal Adenocarcinoma (PDAC) has increased the demand of genetic testing, which created challenges with the traditional genetic service model because of long wait time and low genetic testing uptake.
+Recently the awareness of the importance of identifying hereditary pancreatic ductal adenocarcinoma (PDAC) has increased the demand of genetic testing, which created challenges with the traditional genetic service model because of long wait time and low genetic testing uptake.
 In a traditional genetic testing streamline, PDAC patients and their kindred are referred to the Hereditary Cancer Program (HCP)